balancer/balancer-api/README.md

 ### E2E Tests

-These E2E tests perform SOR requests to the /sor endpoint, then run that swap on-chain using a Hardhat forked environment.
+These E2E tests perform SOR requests to the /sor and /order endpoints, then run that swap on-chain using a Hardhat forked environment.
 They require you to have the
 API running somewhere, and a Hardhat network running.

 Before Starting set the following variables in your .env file: